Steinweber/paysafecard_sdk/README.md

 paysafecard_sdk
 ===============
 Please note:
-This is not the official SDK of the paysafecard AG
+This is not the official SDK of the paysafecard GmbH

 Usage
 ============